Drug information provided by: IBM Micromedex

 You will need to have a skin test for tuberculosis before you start using this medicine.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis test or been exposed to tuberculosis.

 This medicine may increase your risk of getting some forms of cancer (eg, non-melanoma skin cancer).
 This is more likely to occur if you are over 60 years of age or if you are receiving PUVA therapy (psoralen and ultraviolet A treatment) or medicines that weaken the immune system (eg, steroids) in the past.
 Talk to your doctor about this risk if you have concerns.

 This medicine may cause serious types of allergic reactions, including anaphylaxis and angioedema.
 These can be life-threatening and require immediate medical attention.
-Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving the medicine.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, or mouth after receiving the medicine.

 Check with your doctor if you have headache, seizures, confusion, or blurred vision or other visual problems.
-These may be symptoms of a rare and serious condition called reversible posterior leukoencephalopathy syndrome (RPLS).
+These may be symptoms of a rare and serious condition called posterior reversible encephalopathy syndrome (PRES) or reversible posterior leukoencephalopathy syndrome (RPLS).

 The needle cover of the prefilled syringe contains dry natural rubber (a derivative of latex), which may cause allergic reactions in people who are sensitive to latex.
 Tell your doctor if you have a latex allergy before you start receiving this medicine.